BlissMediaSolutions/Book-Xchange/README.md

 ##### Notes:
 - SQL syntax is design for use with MySQL & MariaDB
+- 'settings.php' lists the connection details for the DB.
+You need to modify the password in this, with your DB password
 - PHP Unit Tests requires installation of PHPUnit framework
 - Internet Explorer 8 (and earlier) don't support HTML5